BBC reports on the great number of Americans living overseas renouncing their US citizenship due to USA taxes filing requirements.

 “I renounced my US citizenship recently as I am also a British citizen.
 It is probably true that most individuals do so for tax reasons or, at least, to free themselves from the administrative burden of having to file yearly tax returns in the US.
 This requires professional help even in the simplest of cases.”

 “Gave it up nearly 20 years ago.
-The reason: I never owed any taxes, as my foreign-earned income exemption was high enough to cover my meagre income.
+The reason: I never owed any taxes, as my foreign-earned income exemption was high enough to cover my meager income.
 But I was fed up with having to file extremely burdensome and voluminous forms every year to report every chapter and verse of my financial life to the US.
 Morally, it’s none of their business, and I’d had enough.”

 “I renounced my US nationality after having lived in the UK for almost 20 years.
 I was born and raised in America and am still an “American”.
 Having or not having a US passport makes no difference.
 The reason I renounced my US nationality was that compliance was a nightmare.
 I usually paid little or no US tax, but the time and money involved in filing tax returns and bank account disclosures became onerous.
 Retirement planning was almost impossible without spending a lot of money on expert advice.
-The rules are foolish and probably end up costing more to enforce that is collected in tax.”
+The rules are foolish and probably end up costing more to enforce than is collected in tax.”

 “I left the US at the beginning of 1993.
 Next April I will have lived in the United Kingdom for 20 years.
 I held both British and American citizenship for several years, but when the IRS contacted me and told me that I had incorrectly filed my taxes after a monetary windfall one year, and owed them over $2,000, I decided the time had come to give up my American passport.”